Hello Everyone, Kindly suggest me to prepare a feedback Questioner for Offer back out Candidates.

 Dear Deep Mishra,

 Yes, assessing the sincerity of the job candidate is a huge challenge.
 Nevertheless, this is where the skillfulness of the interviewer lies.
-If the candidates are accepting the offer letter and then do not join, then it shows that either their existing organisation negotiated with them for continuing with them or they had a better choice and they availed it of.
-To avoid this challenge of "now show" by the candidates, your organisation may resort to the following:
+If the candidates are accepting the offer letter and then do not join, it shows that either their existing organization negotiated with them to continue with them or they had a better choice and they availed it.
+To avoid this challenge of a "no show" by the candidates, your organization may resort to the following:

 b) Tell the candidate to deposit the original copies of his/her education certificates after graduation.
 The certificates will be returned six months after joining.
 While exercising this option also, get the offer letter drafted by a competent lawyer.